angular/angular/aio/content/guide/form-validation.md

 # Form Validation

 Improve overall data quality by validating user input for accuracy and completeness.

-This page shows how to validate user input in the UI and display useful validation messages using first the Template Driven Forms and then the Reactive Forms approach.
+This page shows how to validate user input in the UI and display useful validation messages.

+## Template Driven and Reactive forms

+Angular supports two approaches to writing form components: Template Driven and Reactive.

+In the Template Driven approach, you arrange
+[form elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms_in_HTML) in the component's template.
+You use two-way data binding with `[ngModel]` to display a data model and update that data model with user changes.

+In the Reactive Forms approach, you construct an explicit form control model within your component class and bind to that control model within the component's template.
+You generally rely on logic within the component class to update the data model.

 <div class="l-sub-section">